-Become a part of the AAN's next generation of leaders through the Emerging Leaders Forum, a program designed to identify, orient, and cultivate future leaders of the world's largest professional association of neurologists.
+Become a part of the AAN's next generation of leaders!
+The Emerging Leaders Forum is designed to identify, orient, and cultivate future leaders of the world's largest professional association of neurologists.

 - THE PROGRAM

-Participants will be given a unique opportunity to engage with AAN leaders, including current or former board members.
-The program includes four “touch point” phone calls between mentor/participant each year, with a fifth meeting scheduled face-to-face at the mentor's institution or clinical practice.
-Topics for the mentoring sessions are mutually agreed upon by both parties.
+Participants will be given a unique opportunity to engage with AAN leaders, including former members of the AAN Board of Directors.
+The program includes four “touch point” phone calls between mentor/participant, with a fifth face-to-face meeting at the mentor's institution or clinical practice.
+Both parties determine the mentoring session topics.

 All travel and meeting-related costs are paid for or reimbursed by the American Academy of Neurology.

 - Applications Open: June 15, 2015

 - Application Deadline: August 3, 2015

 - Meeting One: October 13-14, 2015, Las Vegas, NV (prior to the 2015 AAN Fall Conference)

 - Meeting Two: April 15-16, 2016, Vancouver, BC, Canada (in conjunction with the 2016 AAN Annual Meeting)

 - Meeting Three: June 24-25, 2016, Minneapolis, MN (AAN Headquarters, in conjunction with the AAN/AANI Board of Directors Meeting)